Adaaks/Superbiz-Uploader/README.md

 - Then, go to the roblox page, click on the extension, go to .ROBLOSECURITY, and copy all contents inside it (3)
 ![alt text](https://cdn.discordapp.com/attachments/698329423715369042/1035343906142953472/unknown.png)
 #
-- Next, you will need to enter your bloxbiz email and password that you used to login into the site, this will be used to submit the ads
+- Next, you will need to enter your superbiz email and password that you used to login into the site, this will be used to submit the ads

 ![alt text](https://cdn.discordapp.com/attachments/854241200622403586/1014541172699570277/unknown.png)

 # Step 6

-- You're now ready to open up Bloxbiz Uploader.py
+- You're now ready to open up Superbiz Uploader.py
-- You will be welcomed into the program (with the name you used for bloxbiz account settings)
+- You will be welcomed into the program (with the name you used for superbiz account settings)
 - You may have to wait a couple seconds for your games to load
 - You will will be prompted to enter which game you would like to choose
 - The program will show you the game's ad revenue for current and previous month